All Episodes

 I don't want to rob my kids blind.

-You know and they sneak their boyfriends and girlfriends in late at night the other thing I was gonna ask was if it's so important to maybe I think we need to push through not the Congress to do it, but if the president can only serve two terms, I think that we really need to push through all those wonderful people in Congress that have been there for years and years.
+The other thing I was going to ask was: if it's so important to maybe I think we need to push through, not the Congress should do it, but if the president can only serve two terms, I think that we really need to push through all of those wonderful people in Congress that have been there for years and years.

 You do a great job.

-Uh let's go to Tracy is in Cady, Texas.
+Let's go to Tracy is in Katie, Texas.

 How are you?

-Hey Sean hey Sean I really do think that uh I think Trump needs to be vetted more by the by the Republicans.
+Hey, Sean, I really do think that I think Trump needs to be vetted more by the Republicans.

 I really think he could be a major mistake.